Backlund Transformations for Darboux Integrable Differential Systems: Vessiot Algebras as Fundamental Invariants for Darboux Integrable Systems

-{\bf Step 5.} We now verify the structure equations in \EqRef{4Adapted3} The first set of these equations follow directly from \EqRef{BigStr}.
+{\bf Step 5.} We now verify the structure equations in \EqRef{4Adapted3}.
+The structure equations on the first line of \EqRef{4Adapted3} follow directly from \EqRef{BigStr}.
 To prove the remaining structure equations we first recall, from equation \EqRef{BigStr}, that the structure equations for the 1-forms $ \bftheta_1$ and $ \bftheta_2$ are